hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Lights in 3DS Studio can be a point source or a spotlight, they use color and energy data and a target for the spotlight.
-The color and position of a light can be animated, the spotlight additionally has a target, beam angle and hotspot, wich can be animated.
+The color and position of a light can be animated, the spotlight additionally has a target, beam angle and hot-spot, which can be animated.
 The lights and animation can be imported and exported, the spotlight can contain a projection bitmap, if an image is connected to a emission or colormixer, it will be exported.
 If a projection image has been found by the importer, it will be connected to a colormix node together with a RGB node for the color animation.
 The x/y scale of a spotlight will be exported in an aspect ratio chunk,